gitlabhq/gitlabhq/doc/ci/yaml/README.md

 ### `changes`

-Using `changes` keyword with `only` or `except` makes it possible to define if a job should be created, based on files modified by a git push event.
+Using `changes` keyword with `only` or `except` makes it possible to define if a job should be created based on files modified by a git push event.

+For example:

 ```yaml
 docker build: